Obtaining an Aircraft Maintenance Engineer (AME) Licence

 Transport Canada sets out the topics that students learn in approved AME training programs.
 We also have samples of basic training curriculum for:

-These samples explain the AME training goals listed in the Airworthiness Manual 566, Appendix C. The curriculum samples may be used to assess the documentation of students who did not obtain their basic training from an approved training organization.
+These samples explain the AME training goals listed in the Airworthiness Manual 566, Appendix C. The curriculum samples may be used by Transport Canada to assess the documentation of students who did not obtain their basic training from an approved or acceptable training organization.